free genealogy since 1996

 1910, April 15 - Chas.
 E. Irwin(sp?), the census enumerator, started recording the 13th U.S. Federal Census in Aboite Township.

-1910, October 23 - in the air above Fort Wayne Driving Park, Miss Blanche Stuart Scott became the first woman in America to make a solo public flight by airplane.
+- In the air above Fort Wayne Driving Park, Miss Blanche Stuart Scott became the first woman in America to make a solo public flight by airplane.
+The amazing flying Miss Blanche Scott by Richard Battin posted October 19, 1994 in SUMMIT CITY HISTORY NOTES ofCityscapes - People & Places series of articles from the archives of The News-Sentinel newspaper.

 Back to top

 1911 - German-American Trusts Company organized .
-From 1910-1919: The Industrialization Era Timeline: Decade of development and destruction from the Archives of The News-Sentinel newspaper.
+From 1910 to 1919: Era of industry Timeline: Decade of development and destruction from the Archives of The News-Sentinel newspaper.

-1911 - Fort Wayne with might and main : Indiana's busiest, happiest city / [compiled and published by Ralph E. Avery] (1911) - Avery, Ralph E. (Ralph Emmett), comp Archive.org ebook.
+1911 - Fort Wayne with might and main : Indiana's busiest, happiest city / [compiled and published by Ralph E. Avery] (1911) - Avery, Ralph E. (Ralph Emmett), comp Archive.org.

 1911, November 4 - Chevrolet officially enters the auto market in competition against the Ford Model T. See a photo of a 1914 Chevrolet roadster or America on the Move which explores the role of transportation in American history on the National Museum of American History.